 The localized currency sign.
 As mentioned above, HTML decimal or hexadecimal encoding can be used to show currency signs.

-All patterns are composed of a positive subpattern and an optional negative subpattern, such as #,##0.00;(#,##0.00).
-Each subpattern is comprised of the following: a prefix, numeric part, and suffix.
-If an explicit negative subpattern has not been entered, then the implicit negative subpattern is the - sign appended to the beginning of the positive subpattern.
-For example, 0.00 by itself equals 0.00;-0.00.
+- All patterns are composed of a positive subpattern and an optional negative subpattern, such as #,##0.00;(#,##0.00).
+Each subpattern is composed of the following: a prefix, numeric part, and suffix.
+If an explicit negative subpattern has not been entered, the implicit negative subpattern is the - sign appended to the beginning of the positive subpattern.
+For example, 0.00 alone equals 0.00;-0.00.
 If an explicit negative subpattern does exist, it determines the negative prefix and suffix, the number of digits, and minimal digits.
 Other characteristics are not considered in the negative subpattern.